GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/solidMechanics/docs/MaterialPointMethod.rst

      - separabilityMinDamage
      - 0.5
      - mininum average damage for separability
-   * - bool
+   * - real
-     - treatFullyDamagedAsSingleField
+     - maxSingleFieldStateFractionForSeparability
-     - 0
+     - -1
-     - will treat regions of full damage as a single field (recommended)
+     - suppress separability when the mapped fully damaged, melted, or domain-reset particle fraction exceeds this value